 Insurance Coverage for Activities at Non-Broward Health Facilities Sample Clauses

 Insurance Coverage for Activities at Non-Broward Health Facilities.
-As an employee of Broward Health, Resident will be entitled to the protection of sovereign immunity pursuant to Section 768.28, Florida Statutes, from claims filed during or after Resident’s completion of the Residency Program if the alleged acts or omissions of Resident are within the course and scope of Resident’s duties, as part of the Residency Program, when acting at a Non- Broward Health Facility.
-In the event Resident, as part of the Residency Program, participates in activities at facilities other than those facilities at which Resident is required to perform services as part of the Residency Program, which are not covered by sovereign immunity pursuant to Section 768.28, Florida Statutes, Resident is not protected by sovereign immunity.
+As an employee of Broward Health, Resident shall be entitled to the protection of sovereign immunity pursuant to section 768.28, Florida Statutes, from claims filed during or after Resident’s completion of the Residency Program if the alleged acts or omissions of Resident are within the course and scope of Resident’s duties, as part of the Residency Program, when acting at a Non- Broward Health Facility.
+In the event Resident, is participating in activities that are not part of the Residency Program, Resident is not protected by sovereign immunity.

 AutoNDA by SimpleDocs